 Our work is supported by research grants from a variety of sources.
 This funding goes toward our wages and our access to computational resources.
 It allow us to present our results at regional and international conferences, and to learn about research by other investigators.
 We also travel into the field, to become better acquainted with the systems that we study, although new field observations and measurements are generally not a part of our published work.
 Without the financial support of our sponsors, our work would not be possible.

 In terms of people, our goal is to be as dynamic as the systems that we study.
 We are eager to collaborate, and to expand our membership to motivated, talented postdoctoral scholars and graduate students.
 Prospective students should consult the graduate admissions page for the Department of Earth Sciences.
 Funded positions will be announced on our Twitter feed.
-If you are interested in getting involved in our work and you have a background in physics and/or applied mathematics, please about joining the FoaLab.
+If you are interested in getting involved in our work and you have a background in physics and/or applied mathematics, please contact us about joining the FoaLab.

 Porosity and mantle flow lines from a simulation of a mid-ocean ridge with a chemically heterogeneous mantle.